EEB Postdoctoral Fellow

 Area of Research: Ecology and/or Evolution, broadly defined.

-Expected start date: As early as Feb 1, 2019 and no later than Sept 1, 2019
+Expected start date: As early as March 1, 2020 and no later than September 1, 2020

 The University of Toronto is a leading academic institution in Canada with over 60 faculty members specializing in ecology and evolution.
 Strong links exist between the Department of Ecology and Evolutionary Biology and the Royal Ontario Museum, the Centre for Global Change, and the School of the Environment.
 The University owns a nearby field station dedicated to ecological and evolutionary research (the Koffler Scientific Reserve, www.ksr.utoronto.ca ).The department also has a partnership with the Ontario Ministry of Natural Resources that helps provide access to infrastructure, including lab facilities in Algonquin Provincial Park(www.harkness.ca ),funding, and long-term data sets.
 Genomic analyses are supported by a number of high-performance computing resources, multi-lab bioinformaticians, as well as staff at the Centre for the Analysis of Genome Evolution and Function.

 The normal hours of work are 40 hours per week for a full-time postdoctoral fellow recognizing that the needs of the employee’s research and training and the needs of the supervisor’s research program may require flexibility in the performance of the employee’s duties and hours of work.

-This job is posted in accordance with the CUPE 3902 Unit 5 Collective Agreement.
+This job is posted in accordance with the CUPE3902 Unit 5 Collective Agreement.

-The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenuous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.
+The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenuous / Aboriginal People of North American, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.